BimmerGestalt/IDriveConnectAddons/README.md

 - Trip logger, both locally and to the cloud in real-time
 - Scrobbling of car-sourced music such as SiriusXM or USB
 - Live gauges display of some basic performance data, without needing extra hardware

+## Legacy Apps

+There used to be some incredibly innovative features using the Connected Apps protocol, perhaps they can be brought back and updated?

+- Official Twitter client could be reused for Mastodon
+- Perhaps integrated with the official RSS News reader
+- Dynamic Music would be fun
+- Sports Displays could be reused for accelerometer display, perhaps?
+- Smart Things could be a frontend for Home Assistant
+- The GoPro app inspires a dashboard-integrated dashcam control/view interface, perhaps with support for real GoPros